dokester/BayesicFitting/docs/glossary.md

 <a name="stdev"></a>
 + **Standard Deviation**<br>
-The standard deviation of the parameters. <br>When the number of data points increases the standard deviations decrease roughly with a factor sqrt(N).<br>
+The standard deviation of the parameters.
+It is the squareroot of the trace of the [covariance matrix](#covar)<br>
+When the number of data points increases the standard deviations decrease roughly with a factor sqrt(N).<br>
 Size = K.